-From 1994 to 1996, Professor Belka was Vice-Chairman of the Council of Socio-Economic Strategy at the Council of Ministers, and next economic adviser to the President of the Republic of Poland.
+From 1994 to 1996, Professor Belka was Vice-Chairman of the Council of Socio-Economic Strategy at the Council of Ministers, and then, economic adviser to the President of the Republic of Poland.

 From May 2004 to October 2005, Professor Belka served as Prime Minister of Poland.

-Professor Belka has also held numerous high ranking positions within the international community.
-In 2003, he served as Chairman of the Council for International Coordination for Iraq and as Director of Economic Policy in the Coalition Provisional Authority (2003-2004), where he was responsible for the currency reform, the development of a new banking system and supervision of the Iraqi economy.
-From 2006 to 2009, he held office in the United Nations as Executive Secretary of Economic Commission for Europe (UNECE) in Geneva.
-In January 2009, he assumed office as Director of the European Department at the International Monetary Fund.
+Professor Belka has also held numerous high-ranking positions within the international community.
+In 2003, he served as Chairman of the Council for International Coordination for Iraq and as Director of Economic Policy in the Coalition Provisional Authority (2003-2004), where he was responsible for the currency reform, the development of a new banking system and the supervision of the Iraqi economy.
+From 2006 to 2008, he held office in the United Nations as Executive Secretary of Economic Commission for Europe (UNECE) in Geneva.
+In November 2008, he assumed office as Director of the European Department at the International Monetary Fund.

 On 10 June 2010, Professor Marek Belka was approved by the Parliament of the Republic of Poland as President of Narodowy Bank Polski.

-In January 2011, Professor Marek Belka was elected for a 3-year term of office in the Steering Committee of the European Systemic Risk Board.
-In January 2014 he was re-elected for a next 3-year term of office.
-Since November 2011 he has chaired the World Bank/IMF Development Committee and, since June 2012, the Vienna 2.0 Initiative Steering Committee.
+From November 2011 to October 2015, Governor Belka chaired the World Bank/IMF Development Committee.
+In January 2011, he was elected a Member of the Steering Committee of the European Systemic Risk Board.
+Since June 2012, he has chaired the Vienna 2.0 Initiative Steering Committee.
 In May 2013, Professor Belka became a Member of the Central Bank Governance Group at the Bank for International Settlements (BIS) in Basel.